togarashimayo/togarashimayo.github.io/content/recipes/meremere.md

 2. Combine the ground-up hazelnuts, all-purpose flour, icing sugar, and salt in a bowl.
 3. Cut in the unsalted butter into the dry ingredients using a pastry blender (strongly recommended), two knives, or your hands.
 4. Gradully add water until you have a soft but not too sticky dough.
-5. Shape into a disk and chill for at least an hour.
+5. Shape into a disk, cover with plastic wrap, and chill for at least an hour.
-6. Once it's time to make the crust, remove the dough from the fridge and leave it out until it's soft enough to handle (10-20 minutes).
+6. Once it's time to make the crust, remove the dough from the fridge and leave it out at room temp until it's soft enough to handle (10-20 minutes).
-7. Roll the dough into an 11 inch disk.
+7. On a parchment paper, roll the dough into an 11 inch disk.
 8. Carefully transfer the dough to your pie tin, trim or shape the pie crust so it's even with the pie pan edge.
 9. Line the pie crust with alumnimum foil.
 Fill the pan with your favourite pie weight (I use dried beans) and use the foil to cover all the edges.
 10. Bake for 10-12 minutes on top of a metal sheet pan at 375 degrees.
-11. Remove the pie weights and bake until the crust bottom is lightly brown (This took me about 15 minutes).
+11. Remove the pie weights and foil.
+Bake until the crust bottom is lightly brown (This took me about 15 minutes).
 12. Let cool.

 ### Lingonberry-cherry spread